jamiw1/speculative-gurted-docs/README.md

     stops timeout `id`
 - `fetch(url, options)`
     fetches data from `url` with the specified options (possibly being a table or custom object)
-### crumbs
-assuming these act similar to standard web cookies. unsure if they're sandboxed, though they absolutely should be.
-- `gurt.crumbs.set({name, value, lifetime})`
-    sets crumb `name` to `value`, expiring after `lifetime`. unsure if `lifetime` is a number, or string for different length formatting. needs more info
-- `gurt.crumbs.get(name)`
-    returns value of crumb `name`. unsure if it returns crumb lifetime, needs more info
-- `gurt.crumbs.delete(name)`
-    deletes crumb `name`.
-- `gurt.crumbs.getAll()`
-    returns a table (or dictionary? not sure) of all the current active crumbs. needs more info i swear if this isn't sandboxed this will cause MANY issues

 ## Element
 there are a LOT of items in this list, some of which i'm not 100% sure how they work. hopefully helps with the general idea?